cpsource/UFT/README.md

 Fundamentally, this **Unified Field Theory (UFT)** proposes that every entity radiates a field outward at the speed of light, **c**.
 This framework will use the concept of this outward-radiating field to derive various effects that, today, are considered fundamental properties of matter.

-In the following sections, we will explore each of these effects in turn and demonstrate how they can be explained through the principles of UFT.
+In the following sections, we will explore each of these effects in turn and demonstrate how they can be explained through the principles of **UFT**.

 To dive into this project, step to each section in turn, as following concepts will build on preceeding ones.

 ### Inertia

 In classical thinking, inertia is defined as the resistance of a mass (a property) to a change in velosity.

-Using *UFT* though, we define intertia as the interaction between a current radiated field, and the next one generated as the object moves.
 More detail here: [README-define-inertia.md](https://t2m.io/RWx6nNj)

+Using **UFT** though, we define intertia as the interaction between a current radiated field, and the next one generated as the object moves.
+More detail here: [README-fascinating-hypothesis.md](https://t2m.io/iiFMKkO)

 ### Dark Matter

-*UFT* sees dark matter as bits trying to become stable, but they mostly fail.
+**UFT** sees dark matter as bits trying to become stable, but they mostly fail.
 More detail here: [README-dark-matter.md](https://t2m.io/dqht6sN)

 ## Derivations

-*UFT* can be used to derive fundamentals such as:
+**UFT** can be used to derive fundamentals such as:

 - Derive $F = m \cdot a$ [See Derivation](https://t2m.io/i1SNwFO)
 - Derive $F = \frac{G m_1 m_2}{r^2}$ [See Derivaton](https://t2m.io/qifOSa0)